christian-heiling/wienerwichtelchallenge.at/wp-content/plugins/countdown-timer-ultimate/readme.txt

 == Changelog ==

+= 1.3 (29, Oct 2020) =
+* [+] New - Click to copy the shortcode.
+* [*] Update - Regular plugin maintenance.
+Updated readme file.
+* [*] Added - Added our other Popular Plugins under Countdown Timer --> Install Popular Plugins From WPOS.
+This will help you to save your time during creating a website.

 = 1.2.5 (14-07-2020) =
 * [*] Follow WordPress Detailed Plugin Guidelines for Offload Media and Analytics Code.